HOME>SOUTHERN WV>WINDING GULF COALFIELD>GLEN ROGERS

 when the last of the 70,000,000 tons of coal has been shipped, is to be a model community and more of a mountain resort than the average idea of a mining camp."
 The high water mark of production was 955,000 tons in 1940, and for a time

 it was the biggest coal producer on the Virginian Railway.
 The mine closed and the company went bankrupt in 1960.
-It has been
+I found it

 reduced from its former grandeur to the state you see in these photos.